googlecartographer/rfcs/text/0000-landmarks.md

 ### Sensor
 Each landmark will have an ID and a position relative to the robot with or without orientation.
 A landmark observation can contain several landmarks at a time.

-### Submap
-Submaps for 2D and 3D geometries are occupancy grids that contain accumulated range data.
-There can be two approaches to add landmarks to the submaps:

-1. Submap holds a dictionary with landmark data keyed by landmark IDs;
-2. Every cell of the grid is modified to hold various features, for example, likelihood of landmarks, ML features.

-The second approach is more generic and makes it possible to introduce landmarks based on the strength of the signal, e.g. Wi-Fi signal, BT beacons.
-The first approach should work faster, it is also more flexible and non-intrusive.

-### Constraint builder
-`ConstraintBuilder` should use landmarks while adding intra-submap constraints:

-* `FastCorrelativeScanMatcher` will use landmarks in the bounding function;
-* `CeresScanMatcher` will have an additional term in its cost function.

 ### Optimization problem
 Landmarks may enter sparse pose graph optimization as additional independent variables.
 It would increase the dimension of the optimization by `number_of_landmarks * number_of_parameters_per_landmark`, which could be undesirable when there is a significant number of landmarks.